Some posts contain compensated links. Please read this disclaimer for more info.

-The structures were originally built so that the monks could live in isolation, far from civilization and nearly inaccessible to outsiders.
+The structures were initially built so that the monks could live in isolation, far from civilization and nearly inaccessible to outsiders.
 Today, the monastery is one of the best places to visit in Greece.

 Take A Hiking Trip Through The Wild Mountain Landscapes